 Official Rules & Guidelines

-The UMaine Business Challenge, presented by Business Lending Solutions, runs throughout the course of one academic year.
+The UMaine Business Challenge, presented by Business Lending Solutions and the Fournier Family Foundation, runs throughout the course of one academic year.
 In order to help participants reach their goals, the competition is broken up into multiple stages.
 The competition begins in the Fall (September), and concludes in the Spring (April) with the Competition Pitch Day.

 - Any student enrolled in a college or university within the state of Maine during the duration of the competition year is eligible to compete.